UNICORN JUSTICE LEAGUE

 Something to keep in mind is that the UJL program is a job training opportunity, NOT a continuation of being a general campers.
-This program comes with a lot of hard word and responsibility.
+This program comes with a lot of hard word, learning, and responsibility.
 Your days will look very differnt then they did as a general camper.
 The campers we invite are nominated by at least two staff members based on the camper’s camp experaince, behavior, and potential to be a future staff member.

 What do UJLs do at camp?

 The UJL program is full of hands-on, experiential training opportunities to get campers ready for the transition to (hopefully) becoming a future staff member.
 Campers who are a part of the program get to:

 - Undergo daily leadership training and one-on-one coaching from our staff.

 - Plan and lead leadership workshops for general campers.

 - Assist staff members with tasks around camp.

 How can I prepare to be a future UJL right now, as a younger camper?